 For later K-Line or DCAN cars there are USB "K+DCAN" cables that use software to change the cable mode.
 Or there are a variety of specific single interface ADS, K-Line cables (though none that I am aware of that are strictly DCAN).

-Note that if you have any question on an early car being ADS or K-Line as the changeover was supposedly 1997 but I've had customers claim their 1996 was K-Line and some with as new as 1999 Z series that are ADS so getting a combination cable is not a bad choice.
+Note that if you have any question on an early car being ADS or K-Line as the changeover was supposedly 1997 but I've had customers claim their 1996 was K-Line and some with post-1996 Z cars which are ADS (as well as ALL E38 V12 cars through the end of production) so getting a combination cable is not a bad choice.
 There is a test that seems to work the majority of the time for determining if it is ADS or not: Open the 20 pin DLC under the hood, find pin 15.
 If it is populated with a connection, check for voltage with a volt meter.
 With a fully charged battery an ADS car will have approximately 11 VDC at this point.
 I can't claim this as a foolproof test, but it seems to be accurate in the majority of cases.
 Of course, if there is no connection point (it is a 'female' receptacle) or there is no voltage, then it is not ADS as pin 15 is the data line for ADS.

 For OEM diagnostic heads: Early Non-MOST K-Line/ADS cars can use the DK and Later DCAN or MOST equipped cars can use the OPS or OPPS.

 We will need a bit more information that that to help.
 But here are a few common issues:

 When I try to register the system is says my serial number or password is incorrect.
 Did you send me the wrong information?